Bahubali: Dharmastala

 A 39 feet high statue with a 13 ft pedestal that weighs about 175 tonnes is installed at Dharmasthala in Karnataka.

 Venur

 Venur is a small town in Dakshina Kannada district, Karnataka state, situated on the bank of the Gurupura River.
-Thimmanna Ajila built a 38 feet colossus of Gommateshwara there in 1604 AD.
+Thimmanna Ajila built a 38 feet colossus of Gommateshwara there in 1604.
 The statue at Venur is the shortest of the three Gommateshwaras within 250 km around it.
 It stands in an enclosure on the same pattern as that of the statue at Shravanabelagola.
 The Kings of Ajila Dynasty ruled here from 1154 to 1786.

 Gommatagiri

 Gommatagiri is an acclaimed Jain centre.
 The 12th-century granite statue of Bahubali, also known as Gomateshwara, is erected atop a 50 m tall hillock called 'Shravana Gudda'.
 The Jain centre attracts many pilgrims during the annual Mahamastakabhisheka in September.
 The statue at Gommatagiri is very similar to the 58 feet Gommateshwara statue in Shravanabelagola, except that it is smaller.
 Historians attribute the statue to an early Vijayanagar period.